 This callback is called when the pagebuilder adds an insert.
 There is not much control over this mechanism but this callback permits some last minute manipulations of the spacing before an insert, something that might be handy when for instance multiple inserts (types) are appended in a row.

 '''

 function(<number> n, <number> i)

 return <number> register

 end

+with

+n the insert class

 '''